ivanqinyu/ivanqinyu.github.io/_pages/about.md

 <br/>
 Greetings,

-I am a PhD candidate at the University of Liverpool, where I research Fairness and Diversity in graph algorithms.
+I am a PhD student at the University of Liverpool, where I research Fairness and Diversity in Graph Algorithms.

 I completed my undergraduate and postgraduate studies in Computer Science and Mathematics at the University of Bristol.